Quora: 2021

-On 19 April, Quora eliminated the requirement that users use their real names and allowed users to use pseudonyms.
+On 19 April, Quora eliminated the requirement that users use their real names and allowed them to use pseudonyms.

 On 5 August, Quora began allowing contributors to monetize their content.
-In addition, the platform launched a subscription service called Quora+ which allows subscribers to pay a $5 monthly fee or a $50 annual subscription to access content that any creator chooses to put behind a paywall.
+In addition, the platform launched a subscription service called Quora+ which requires subscribers to pay a $5 monthly fee or a $50 annual subscription to access content that any creator chooses to put behind a paywall.

+On 22 November, Quora removed the ability to answer questions anonymously.
+Instead, they encouraged people who do not want to reveal their identity for legitimate reasons, to create alternative accounts under pseudonyms.
+The change follows no longer requiring a real name for accounts and was made to reduce the number of policy-violating anonymous answers.